October 19, 2019

 So you want to be a pilot?
 That’s awesome!
 You won’t regret embarking on this rewarding and exciting career.
-Before you even get to sit in the cockpit and take the controls, there are lots of considerations, particularly around choosing a flying school.
+Before you even get to sit in the cockpit and take the controls, there are lots of considerations, particularly around choosing the right flying school.
 Let’s take a look at things to know before you start flight training.

 We’re sure you are aware that becoming a pilot is full of challenges and requires hard work.
 If it were easy, everyone would do it!
 Pilot training will test your limits of knowledge, persistence and patience – in a good way.